 Open the chat.

-Tap the menu (three dots).
+Tap the menu (three dots, top right).

 Tap More.